shafi0313/agro-business/README.md

 ## Contributing

-We welcome contributions to enhance this platform.
+I welcome contributions to enhance this platform.
 Please follow these steps to contribute:

 1. **Fork the Repository.**
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.